 The primary idea behind the website is to show potential buyers how a person feels in new Nike sneakers.

 The page displays a certain runner wearing sneakers based on the selected Nikes.
-Users can examine the runner or create their own 3D runner.
-Such a creative approach was highly evaluated by the Awwwards jury during the assessment.
+Users can examine the runner or create their 3D runner.
+The Awwwards jury highly evaluated such a creative approach during the assessment.
 They also appreciated the mobile version of the website.

 Design Canada – April 2018